abaya7721/JavaConsoleAppInventoryManager/README.md

 UPDATE_PRODUCT
 DELETE_PRODUCT

-The Menu Options enum is used in a while loop and switch to make the app functional through interaction with a console menu.
+The Menu Options enum is used in a while loop and switch to make the app code more human readable and simplifies options available for the switch during interaction.

 ## MainApp
 Runs the SpringBoot main method which itself runs the method handling app interaction through the console.